bijaymunda181/Docker-/Docker-Notes.md

 ➡️ It automatically handles deployment, scaling, load balancing, and management of containerized applications.

+**✅ Simple Example**

+If you have:

+- 1 container → Docker is enough

+- 100 containers → Kubernetes manages it efficiently

+**🧠 Easy analogy**

+Docker = creates a container

+Kubernetes = manages many containers

 ## 7. What is Docker and Kubernetes - EKS?

 - Docker: Used to build and run containers.